jiancf-mendoza/ECE2112-PA3/README.md

 rather than by row numbers.
 Display selected cars and its shape.
 - Required check: The final DataFrame must contain exactly three rows and five columns.
 - ## What Happened?
+The code sets up two lists: target_models containing the required car models and target_columns specifying the required features.
+It uses the .isin() method to dynamically filter the dataset for those specific models without using hardcoded row numbers, followed by column subsetting using [target_columns] to retain only the specified fields.
+The resulting DataFrame is stored in selected_cars, which is then printed alongside its shape to verify that it meets the required dimensions of 3 rows and 5 columns.
 - ## Implementation
 ```python
 target_models = ["Datsun 710", "Lotus Europa", "Ferrari Dino"]